I kid you not, peeing was the single worst thing about postpartum recovery for me.

 I tried all. the. ways. to pee that I could think of.
 I even tried peeing in a bathtub with a few inches of water in it to TOTALLY water down the pee.
 Which didn’t help one bit.
 (If you’re judging me for how gross that is, you’re not in nearly enough pain to be reading this.)

-It took me a few days to find the thing that did work:
+It took me a few days to find the thing that did work – you can do this RIGHT NOW if you’re having a lot of pain while peeing after giving birth:

 Sit a little further back on the toilet, and lean ALL THE WAY FORWARD (I seriously rested my forearms on the ground but if you aren’t that acrobatic, a low stool placed in front of you might be helpful ) – so your bum is up in the air and the pee is falling forward and down instead of running over your body.